RTR: A Transformer-Based Lossless Crossover with Perfect Phase Alignment: Simulation and Experimental Results

 \subsection{Amplitude and phase characteristics}

 Simulation results show that the LF and HF amplitude responses meet the linear complementarity relation \((H_{\mathrm{LF}}+H_{\mathrm{HF}}=1)\) within numerical precision.
-Phase traces for both branches remain aligned at 0° across the operating band, while the LC crossover exhibits notable phase deviations (10°--30°) near the crossover.
+Phase traces for both branches remain aligned at 0¡ã across the operating band, while the LC crossover exhibits notable phase deviations (10¡ã--30¡ã) near the crossover.

 As can be seen from the Fig.~\ref{fig:lc_amplitude}, under the premise of a 5\% component tolerance, the resonant frequencies of the high-pass filter (HPF) and low-pass filter (LPF) in the traditional LC crossover circuit both deviate, and the resonant points fail to overlap.
 Neither the amplitude nor the phase of the signals allows HPF and LPF to form an accurate mathematical correspondence.
 As a result, their amplitudes cannot complement each other, and their phases cannot overlap.\\